Policies and Requirements

 Reinstatement of Award

-- You must notify your university in writing at least eight weeks before resuming your studies, confirming the exact date you want your award to be reinstated.
+- Interruption of less than 12 months: You must notify your university in writing at least eight weeks before resuming your studies, confirming the exact date you want your award to be reinstated.

-- You must notify NSERC and your university in writing at least eight weeks before resuming your studies, confirming the exact date you want your award to be reinstated.
+- Interruption of 12 months or more: You must notify NSERC and your university in writing at least eight weeks before resuming your studies, confirming the exact date you want your award to be reinstated.

 - Awards will be governed by the policies and requirements applicable at the time of reinstatement.

-- Requests to change the program of study, supervisor, research project or the degree will be evaluated by your university.
-Contact the office at your university that administers your award for further information.
+- Requests to change the program of study, supervisor or research project will be evaluated by your university.
+Contact the Faculty of Graduate Studies (or its equivalent) at your university that administers your award for further information.
 Any request for change must be accompanied by a one-page outline of your proposed research (including the proposed supervisor’s name).

 - If your program of study or your research fall under the mandate of more than one federal granting agency (e.g., psychology, management studies, geography, physical education, bio-medical engineering, health sciences, bioinformatics, biostatistics, etc.), the university is required to consult NSERC for a ruling.
 Consult the Eligibility Criteria for Students and Fellows.